Design & Technology

 Rationale for sequencing in Design and Technology

-The DT curriculum at Horizon has been developed so that children gain the knowledge and skills in design, making, evaluating and technical knowledge through the four distinct concepts.
+The DT curriculum at Thanet has been developed so that children gain the knowledge and skills in design, making, evaluating and technical knowledge through the four distinct concepts.
 These are Food Technology, Structures, Mechanisms and Textiles.
 All units of work from Year 1 to Year 6 are linked to one or more of these concepts ensuring knowledge and skills build progressively as children move through the school.
 Knowledge is taught and reinforced consistently and all units build on previous learning taught in earlier year groups.

 Children in EYFS develop practical skills and techniques using a range of materials.
 As children progress into Year 1 they learn to identify and sort foods into different groups.
 Children build on their prior knowledge of cutting, peeling and chopping to create a simple cold dish safely and hygienically.
 In Year 2, children further explore the concept of a balanced diet and how we should eat five portions of fruit and vegetables a day.
 As children move into KS2, pupils discover when and where fruits and vegetables are grown and learn about seasonality as they now begin to prepare and cook healthy food.
 In Year 4, pupils learn to adapt recipes for nutritional value and look at budgeting to ensure their creation is affordable.
 This is extended further in Year 5 whereby pupils adapt a recipe to create a healthy meal before creating a healthy, three-course meal within a set budget in Year 6.